Before our fertility journey even began, my husband and I knew that In Vitro Fertilization (IVF) was in our future.

 The numbers are clear; there’s a concrete connection between age and fertility.
 But again, this is NO reason to rush into becoming a mother.

-If you’ve passed the age of 40 and discovered no obvious issues during infertility testing, your chances of starting a family is not a lost cause.
+If you’ve passed the age of 40 and discovered no obvious issues during infertility testing, your chances of growing a family is not a lost cause.

 Thanks to the miracle that is modern science, hopeful parents have more options than ever before for conceiving a baby past their prime reproductive years.